Rules of Using Humor in Personnel Management

 Someone is given this gift of communication by nature and someone considers him/herself completely deprived of it.
 However anything can be learned, even the ability to joke.
 Try these recommendations.

-The first requirement: you can laugh at a separate character trait, a specific act or statement of a subordinate.
+You can laugh at a separate character trait, a specific act or statement of a subordinate.
 But you should never turn someone’s whole personality into an object of ridicule.
 It is unacceptable to use the old trick of unscrupulous people: to defame or ridicule someone instead of trying to refute their arguments.

-The second.
 Never laugh at something that a person cannot fix.
 You mustn’t smile or joke about your subordinate’s unusual last name, physical weakness, medical conditions, obesity, unusual body proportions or stuttering.
 It is also unacceptable to ridicule subordinate’s object of sympathy or love.

-The third.
 It is not recommended to be the first one to laugh at your own joke.
 While telling a funny anecdote an executive should be, if possible, restrained, otherwise it will clearly demonstrate the positive attitude towards the joke and upsell it as something wonderfully witty.
 And it can cause a reaction opposite to the expected one.

 The comic occurs when the ending of an anecdote or a story contradicts what has been said before, when the final or conclusion are unexpected.
 The greater the contradiction is the stronger the emotional reaction is.